Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 **Testing:** This was tested using a simple testbench, checking every possible input set, set the correct bit in the ActiveArray, and that the correct CacheMiss value is passed to the DUT output.

-### L1 Instruction Cache Module (March 2nd, 2025 \- Present):
-This top level cache module is a staging ground for the two previously designed modules.
-It generates S cache sets, divides the address into its different components, creates signals for communication between the different modules, and assigns the proper address.

-### Multi-cycle Replacement Cache Set Module (March 10th, 2025 \- Present):
+### Multi-cycle Replacement Cache Set Module (March 10th, 2025 \- March 17th, 2025):
 Because of the synthesis issues in generating RAM for the single cycle replacement cache set, I decided to try to make another module that did replacement over multiple cycles.
 The synthesis issues were caused by a low depth, high width storage structure within the set.
 Although this allowed for single-cycle replacement, the RAM within the FPGA are very low width, but high depth.
 As this is the opposite of what my initial module implemented, the synthesis tool optimized for it very poorly, and the amount of hardware used to implement it was far too high.
 I will be discussing this modules development here, as it is more involved than previous modules.

 #### Initial Development (March 10th, 2025 \- March 15th, 2025):

-This module uses the single-cycle replacement cache as a base, and builds on top of it to allow for multi-cycle replacement writes to the cache set.
+This module uses the single-cycle replacement cache set as a base, and builds on top of it to allow for multi-cycle replacement writes to the cache set.
 New signals were needed for managing the multi-cycle replacement, and were as follows:
 - RepComplete: Set high the cycle **before** the data has completed replacement
 - RepCounter: Keeps track of the number of replacement cycles
 - RepBegin: Set high when a replacement is to begin